 I don’t care which method you employ when disposing of your clutter.
 You can sell it, donate it, recycle it, burn it, whatever.
 Just be sure you remove it from your home in a timely manner.
 Set a deadline (say one week) and make sure you have kicked your clutter to the curb by the end of that week.

 An alternative to step 3

 Another, less shocking way, to accomplish step three is to keep what you need and love and box up the rest.
 Put the boxes somewhere you won’t trip over them (eg. the garage).
-Prove to yourself that you can live without the items inside and only open the boxes if you discover you absolutely need something.
+Only open the boxes if you discover you absolutely need something.
 Set a deadline (a month or so) and be sure to eliminate the clutter before the end of that time period.

 Step 4: Put everything back where it belongs

 The final step in the shock treatment declutter method is to find a home for all that remains.

 If you have followed my advice and only keep what you need and love, this step should be a breeze.
 Showcasing your most valued items will not be difficult because you have freed up so much space.
 Perhaps you will need to purchase some attractive storage solutions for the items that remain.
 Go ahead, you’ve earned it.
 Click here for some of the best home organization solutions.
 Your goal for organizing your new space should be to have it serve your needs.
 Your home does not need to be Pinterest-worthy!
 It simply needs to be worthy of you.